YanyaoCui/yanyao.github.io/README.md

 This issue influenced by a lot of factors.
 This study embarks on an initial investigation with the relationship between the Gini index(a measure of income distribution within a population) and several determinants over a decade (2012-2021) in CA. These determinants include education levels, and racial composition.
 Through this exploration, the research aims to contribute to a deeper understanding of how these variables interact with income inequality across different regions.The API allowing me to fetch the American Community Survey (ACS) five-year data from the 2012-2021 , with census tracts as the smallest unit of analysis.

 ## Accessing the Dataset by API
-The dataset comes from US.Bureau, can be divided into responding variable and Explanatory Variables.
+The dataset comes from US.Bureau, can be divided into responding variable and explanatory variables.

 ### Responding Variable
 The Gini Index, a widely used metric for assessing income inequality(Farris,F.A,2010), provides valuable insights into the socioeconomic disparities within a population.
 At the Census Tract level, a more granular examination of these disparities becomes possible, making it an essential tool for understanding localized inequalities.